2002 Macau Grand Prix: Leg 1

 The start of the first leg scheduled for 10:20 Macau Standard Time (UTC+08:00) on 17 November was delayed for five minutes due to several incidents during the Macau Asian Formula 2000 Challenge round that made the track dirty.
 When it did start in dry and cloudy weather, Gommendy took the lead from Montin as the field approached Mandarin Oriental Bend for the first time.
 A slow start dropped Kovalainen to fifth, as Gommendy lost the lead to Montin on the outside into Lisboa corner.
 Gommendy then made a minor error, allowing Matsuura to take second.
 Hiranaka appeared to lightly strike the wall and ricochet into Pla's path at the Lisboa turn.
-Pla swerved to avoid him but ran out of space and crashed, catching out Pavlovi, Derlot, Courtney, Van Der Merwe, Merszei, and Kataoka.
+Pla swerved to avoid him but ran out of space and crashed, catching out Pavlović, Derlot, Courtney, Van Der Merwe, Merszei, and Kataoka.
 The safety car was deployed, and track marshals worked to move the wrecked cars involved in the accident.
 Costa made a pit stop on lap two, while the rest of the field drove slowly behind the safety car until it was withdrawn at the end of the fourth lap.